 Pharmacy College Admission Test (PCAT)

-- The PCAT is required for 85 percent of U.S. pharmacy schools.
+- The PCAT is required for some U.S. pharmacy schools.
 The PCAT is about four hours long and costs $210

 - Completion of most of the basic pre-requisites is needed to be prepared to take the PCAT.

-- Students who are on the traditional plan of going to pharmacy school directly following graduation from UT should be prepared to take the PCAT in the late spring/early summer of your junior year.
+- Students who are on the traditional path of going to pharmacy school directly following graduation from UT should be prepared to take the PCAT in the late spring/early summer of their junior year.

 - Take the PCAT before applying to pharmacy schools.